islamau/NetworkSecurityCapstone/README.md

-In this capstone project, I conducted a comprehensive network security assessment, gaining hands-on experience with various reconnaissance and scanning techniques.
+In this project, I completed the Network Security Capstone challenge on TryHackMe, which involved comprehensive learning and hands-on practice in network security.

-Key Learning and Activities:
+Key Activities:

-  1. Reconnaissance Techniques: Studied passive and active reconnaissance methods to gather information on network infrastructure and potential vulnerabilities.
-  2. Protocol Understanding: Acquired knowledge of common network protocols, their operation, attack vectors, and mitigation techniques.
+  1. Reconnaissance and Protocols: Gained in-depth knowledge of passive and active reconnaissance techniques.
+Studied common network protocols, their attack vectors, and mitigation strategies.
-  3. Nmap Usage: Utilized Nmap extensively for tasks including live host discovery, advanced port scanning, OS and service version detection, and executing Nmap scripts.
-Saved and analyzed scan results to identify network weaknesses.
+  2. Nmap Utilization: Conducted detailed network scans using Nmap, including live host discovery, advanced port scanning, OS and service version detection, and running custom Nmap scripts.
+Saved and analyzed scan results to identify potential vulnerabilities.
-  4. Tool Application: Applied Nmap, Telnet, and Hydra tools during the challenge to perform detailed security assessments and exploit vulnerabilities.
+  3. Tool Application: Utilized Nmap, Telnet, and Hydra tools during the capstone challenge to execute various network security tasks and perform penetration testing.

-This project enhanced my understanding of network security, including the functionality of various protocols and the effectiveness of different scanning and exploitation tools.
+Learning Outcomes:

+    Attack and Defense: Developed an understanding of the inner workings and potential attacks against common network protocols, as well as effective mitigation techniques.
+    Practical Skills: Applied theoretical knowledge in a practical setting, enhancing skills in network scanning, vulnerability assessment, and penetration testing.

+This project allowed me to integrate and apply network security concepts and tools in a real-world scenario, strengthening my expertise in network security.